-Our program has been around for 12 years, granting space and production support for people who are doing innovative work worldwide, across the arts and sciences.
-During their stay (25 days), participants use the hacienda grounds as a laboratory for the creative process and engaging with the local community.
+Our program has been around for 15 years, being one of the first programs worldwide to focus on ecology.
+We grant space and production support for people who are doing innovative work worldwide, across the arts and sciences.
+During their stay (3 weeks), participants use the hacienda grounds as a laboratory for the creative process and engaging with the local community.
 They are free to work whenever desired in the provided studios and anywhere in the property.
 Experimentation is encouraged as is discourse and collaboration.

 - Application is open to professionals from all countries, cultural backgrounds and aesthetics.